EngSherifMostafa/Math5_Project/README.md

 	Gaussian   	: Sherif Mostafa

  ------------------------------------------------------------------------------------
-### supporting by (2-4) real life examples that uses some of these random variables.
+### Supporting by (2-4) real life examples that uses some of these random variables.

 	Example 1    	: Shahd Amgad